antoineMoPa/shortcutlib/README.md

 ## Using q.ready()

-I did not implement a function that tries to guess when the page is loaded, like jQuery.ready().
-The method for doing this is different from browser to browser and I did not feel like writing browser specific code in this library.
 A q.ready() method exists, but you have to call it at the end of your HTML.

 In your HTML: